khiner/flowgrid_old/README.md

 * Under "Selected exporter" dropdown, select CLion
 * Hit the CLion logo to build the project and open CLion

-### App settings file
+### App settings files

+Persistent application-specific settings, like scanned plugin info, and MIDI/audio IO device settings, are stored in `~/Library/Preferences/sound-machine.settings`.
+This file will be recreated with default settings if it is deleted.

-General application state, like the application window size and position, or the last opened project directory, are stored (on Macs) in the file `~/Library/Preferences/com.odandludo.soundmachine.plist`.
+OS-type app state, like the application window size and position, and the last opened project directory, is stored (on Macs) in the file `~/Library/Preferences/com.odandludo.soundmachine.plist`.

 ## License